ap467/mesonet-api-v2-docs/readme.md

 <!-- Reword this when we get to Alerts -->

-All of the web services are [REST APIs][rest-service], meaning that each request is stateless and can be made via a simple HTTP request.
-The base url of all the Mesonet services is `https://api.synopticdata.com/v2/` and all requests require an API token.
+All of these web services are [REST APIs][rest-service] and can be made via a simple HTTP request.
+The base url for all requests is `https://api.synopticdata.com/v2/` and all requests require an API token.
 It's easy to get an API key and get going.
-We have a quick start guide here to get you up and running in just a few minutes [here][getting-started]
+We have a quick start guide here to get you up and running in just a few minutes [here][getting-started].

 The Mesonet API also support JSONP callbacks.
-Just add the `callback` parameter to any request.
+Just add the `callback=YOU_CALLBACK` parameter to any request.

 You can read more in our [Getting Started][getting-started] guide.